Noor Hassan Rizvi

 Noor Hassan Rizvi is a Pakistani model, television actor and host.
-He is best known for his roles as Khizar Alam in Humsafar, Shahbuddin in Aseerzadi, Meer in Meer Abru and Hunaid Ikhtiyar Shah in Noor Jahan.
+He is best known for his roles as Khizar Alam in Humsafar, Shahaab in Aseerzadi, Meer Murad in Meer Abru and Hunaid Ikhtiyar Shah in Noor Jahan.

 Career

 Rizvi started off his career as a television host and video-jockey, with his shows airing on ATV and the state-owned television channel PTV Home.
 After receiving recognition, he turned to acting and appeared in dramas Mera Pehla Vote, and Judai Maar Deti Hai.

-In 2010, his portrayal as antagonist, Khizar Alam in Hum TV classic Humsafar helped him gain recognition among audience and he started getting roles for private-owned channels, ARY Digital and Hum TV.
+In 2010, his portrayal as antagonist, Khizar Alam in Hum TV classic Humsafar helped him gain recognition and he started getting roles for private-owned channels, ARY Digital and Hum TV.
 In 2013, he appeared as Sahabuddin in Aseerzadi.

 In 2014, he portrayed a contemporary and broad-minded individual opposite Maya Ali in Shanakht.
 He also hosted the red carpet and behind the scenes of 1st Hum Awards in the same year.

 Muqaddas is also one of Hassan's dramas where is he best known as Aatir.

 Rizvi made his Lollywood film debut in Shoaib Khan's 2018 film 'Jackpot' where he played the male protagonist opposite Sanam Chaudhry.
 Chaudhary and Rizvi's later starred in a drama together in 2019, titled Meer Abru, which did not receive recognition in its year of release but during COVID-19 pandemic was watched by million of viewers on YouTube, mainly from South Asia.
 In the same year, he appeared on Geo Entertainment with Tu Mera Junoon opposite Kinza Hashmi, marking it his second appearance on the network after Ladies Park.